-After all, these individuals are generally close friends or family members who have given of their time to help make your day special.
-And taking part in a wedding generally comes with financial responsibilities with the purchase or rental of wedding attire, throwing bridal showers and bachelor/bachelorette parties, and travel expenses.
+After all, these individuals are generally close friends or family members who have given their time to help make your day special.
+And taking part in a wedding comes typically with financial responsibilities with purchasing or renting wedding attire, throwing bridal showers and bachelor/bachelorette parties, and travel expenses.

 Giving gifts to members of the wedding party is left to the discretion of each couple.
 There are no set standards on the cost of the gift, nor do all gifts have to be the same.
 Below are some guidelines to help you decide what is most appropriate for your situation.